pingcap/docs-dm/en/relay-log.md

 ## Initial migration rules

-For each start of DM-worker (or the relay log resuming migration after a pause), the starting position of migration includes the following conditions:
+The starting position of the relay log migration is determined by the following rules:

-- If a valid local relay log (a valid relay log is a relay log with valid `server-uuid.index`, `subdir` and `relay.meta` files), DM-worker resumes migration from a position recorded by `relay.meta`.
+- If a valid local relay log exists (a valid relay log is a relay log with valid `server-uuid.index`, `subdir` and `relay.meta` files), DM-worker resumes migration from a position recorded by `relay.meta`.

+- If a valid local relay log does not exist, but `relay-binlog-name` or `relay-binlog-gtid` is specified in the source configuration file:

+    - In the non-GTID mode, if `relay-binlog-name` is specified, DM-worker starts migration from the specified binlog file.
+    - In the GTID mode, if `relay-binlog-gtid` is specified, DM-worker starts migration from the specified GTID.

 - If a valid local relay log does not exist, and `relay-binlog-name` or `relay-binlog-gtid` is not specified in the DM configuration file: